 For the story I'm penning right now, a fantasy story about ancient Korea, it began in a similar way.
 It also began with a question about my roots, this time my cultural roots; Why does Korean culture feel so natural to me?
 Why have I had an inner attraction to Korea my entire life?
 In an attempt to answer that I dug as deep as I could, and while writing I'm discovering what attracts me to this place and culture, and why it feels so familiar to me.

 So that's how I get inspiration for the over-arching idea.
 If you're asking me how I get inspiration for characters and plot, those have different answers.
-I shall write a more in-depth blog post about inspiration (or two, or three blog posts), and link to them here.
+I shall, eventually, write a more in-depth blog post about inspiration (or two, or three blog posts), and link to them here.

 I travel a lot and most of that travelling is research for books.
 Last year (2019), for example, I returned to South Korea after a while away both for research and to brush up on my Korean language skills.
 I learnt traditional Korean archery.
 I travelled around the country to visit museums and historical spots relevant to future novels.
 I also spent a lot of time in libraries and bookshops hunting down relevant research books, a lot of them surprisingly difficult to locate.

 However, if you mean to ask what I do day to day, outside of writing, then honestly the answer is: Nothing.
 Writing is what I do and my whole world is geared around that.